rust-unofficial/patterns/functional/lenses.md

    impossible to accidentally change the type in such a way the trait becomes "invalid" at runtime.
 1. In many functional languages, data structures are immutable.
-While Rust's traits allow mutation of types, the lense concept is designed to make deep copying types with small changes much easier.
+While Rust's traits allow mutation of types, the lens concept is designed to make deep copying types with small changes much easier.
 (Deep copies which are often optimized differently by the runtime. but that's another story.)